binyellow/Pake/Home.md

-Welcome to the Pake wiki!

-Please see the navigation directory on the right.
+**This is navigated from Readme of Pake, please see the navigation directory on the right.**